 On Balance & Being

 On Work & Workmanship

 On Life & Living It

-In each category you will find between five to eight entries that seem to fit inside.
-Each monday I will share the long form entry on my website, along with a video that will be lighter or shorter.
+In each category, you will find between five to eight entries that seem to fit inside.
+Each Tuesday I will share the long form entry on my website, along with a video that will be lighter or shorter.
 A lot of the entries are long and my thought with some of the videos I would unpack a story or two or give a highlight or overview from the post.
 Throughout the week I will share some other clips throughout the World Wide Web from the journal entry and also make it available as a podcast, Youtube video, Facebook and can even post on myspace (if I can find my log in).

 At the end of the year, or once we have edited all the entries, I will put this all together in a book and put a bow on season 1.